The Female Deputy - Why individual success stories cannot absolve structural inequality.

 Research also identifies the causes of limited advancement opportunities and persistent underrepresentation.
 Unconscious biases that lead to psychological distortions in recruiting, entrenched routines, and stereotypical role models are cited, as are the lack of work–family compatibility and DE&I washing without genuinely lived diversity in companies.

-All of this is empirically verifiable fact.
+All of this is empirically verifiable .

 “My lived experience doesn’t reflect this.
 I’ve always had female role models.
 We should discuss women’s careers only in a positive context.”